 Once discovery is at least substantially complete, most divorce cases settle out of court.
 These settlements reduce legal fees and increase voluntary post-divorce compliance.

 Marriage dissolutions generally involve both emotional and financial issues.
-For a free consultation with an experienced Hoffman Estates divorce law firm, contact the Law Offices of Martin A. Delaney III, Ltd. After-hours visits are available.
+For a free consultation with an experienced Hoffman Estates divorce law firm, contact the Andrea Heckman Law After-hours visits are available.